uktrade/stream-write-ods/README.md

 ## Limitations

-ODS spreadsheets are essentially ZIP files containing several member files.
-While in general ZIP files can be up to 16EiB (exbibyte) in size using [ZIP64](https://en.wikipedia.org/wiki/ZIP_(file_format)#ZIP64), [LibreOffice does not support ZIP64](https://bugs.documentfoundation.org/show_bug.cgi?id=128244), and so ODS files are de-facto limited to 4GiB (gibibyte).
-These limits apply to the size of the entire compressed archive, the compressed size of each member file, and uncompressed size of each member file.
+ODS spreadsheets are essentially ZIP archives containing several member files.
+While in general ZIP archives can be up to 16EiB (exbibyte) in size using [ZIP64](https://en.wikipedia.org/wiki/ZIP_(file_format)#ZIP64), [LibreOffice does not support ZIP64](https://bugs.documentfoundation.org/show_bug.cgi?id=128244), and so ODS files are de-facto limited to 4GiB (gibibyte).
+This limit applies to the size of the entire compressed archive, the compressed size of each member file, and the uncompressed size of each member file.